antonellla/slam-docker/README.md

 Docker image for running ORB_SLAM2 based on Ubuntu 16.04 and ROS Kinetic with OpenCV3

+Pull from dockerhub: `docker pull awilby/orbslam2`

-Build and tag: `docker build - < Dockerfile -t orbslam2:latest`
+Or, build from Dockerfile: `docker build - < Dockerfile -t orbslam2:latest`

 Run without network isolation between container and host so host can see ROS nodes.
 Also, mount a volume (e.g. containing datasets) by editing fields after -v flag: